mathjax/MathJax-docs/api/message.rst

 to remove or change that message.
 That way, when a message is removed, the previous message (if any) can be redisplayed if it hasn't been removed.
-This allows for intermittent messages (like file loading messages) to obscure longer-term messages (like "Processing Math" messages) temporarily.
+This allows for intermittent messages (like file loading messages) to obscure longer-term message (like "Processing Math" messages) temporarily.